David and Goliath Story: Trusting God’s Power

 What Does This Mean for Our Lives Today?

-Whatever your giant is, this ancient story has something profoundly personal to say to you today.
-Not because it’s a nice tale about an underdog victory, but because it reveals timeless truths about how God works in impossible situations—truths that are just as real now as they were in that valley 3,000 years ago.
+I wonder if you’re facing your own Goliath right now.
+Maybe it’s a medical diagnosis that’s turned your world upside down, or a financial situation that keeps you awake at night.
+Whatever your giant is, the story of David and Goliath has something profoundly personal to say to you today—not because it’s a nice tale about an underdog victory, but because it reveals timeless truths about how God works in impossible situations.

 Be Available to What God Wants to Do

-How often do we try to face our challenges by being someone we’re not?
-We look at how other people handle pressure, how they pray, how they cope, and we think we need to do it exactly the same way.
-But God doesn’t want you to fight your battles in someone else’s armor.
+God doesn’t want you to fight your battles in someone else’s armor.
 He wants to use you—with your personality, your gifts, your story, your faith—just as you are.

 Be Ready with What God Has Already Given You